 - Some US universities appreciate IB's breadth and Extended Essay

-IB schools in Singapore are predominantly international schools with significantly higher fees than government schools following the MOE curriculum.
+IB schools in Singapore are predominantly international schools with significantly higher fees than government schools, and switching between systems is possible but requires careful planning.

 - Government schools (MOE): Nominal monthly fees for citizens (refer to MOE fee schedules for current rates)